istio/istio.io/content/docs/tasks/traffic-management/request-timeouts/index.md

 If you examine the [fault injection task](/docs/tasks/traffic-management/fault-injection/), you'll find out that the `productpage` microservice also has its own application-level timeout (3 seconds) for calls to the `reviews` microservice.
-Notice that in this task we used an Istio route rule to set the timeout to 1 second.
+Notice that in this task you used an Istio route rule to set the timeout to half a second.
 Had you instead set the timeout to something greater than 3 seconds (such as 4 seconds) the timeout would have had no effect since the more restrictive of the two takes precedence.
 More details can be found [here](/docs/concepts/traffic-management/#failure-handling-faq).